Does shared decision making reduce antibiotics prescribing in primary care?

-Interventions that promote shared decision-making have been shown to reduce rates of antibiotic prescription in primary care in the short term.
-The present study shows that in practices where more shared decision-making takes place, fewer antibiotics are prescribed for patients under 40 years old in situations in which antibiotics could be considered.
+Interventions that promote shared decision making have been shown to reduce rates of antibiotic prescription in primary care in the short term.
+The present study shows that in practices where more shared decision making (SDM) takes place, fewer antibiotics are prescribed for patients under 40 years old in situations in which antibiotics could be considered.
 These results are published in the Journal of Antimicrobial Chemotherapy.

 Fewer antibiotics in preference-sensitive situations

-The relation between shared decision-making and antibiotics prescribing was only found for adult patients under the age of 40.
-Nivel researcher Thamar van Esch: ‘Previous studies indicate that GP’s think that elderly patients prefer to be less involved in decision-making and that they more often expect antibiotics than younger patients.
+The relation between shared decision making and antibiotics prescribing was only found for adult patients under the age of 40.
+Nivel researcher Thamar van Esch: ‘Previous studies indicate that GP’s think that elderly patients prefer to be less involved in decision making and that they more often expect antibiotics than younger patients.
 Additionally, there can be uncovered clinical reasons for more antibiotics prescriptions for patients over 65 years.
-It remains unclear why no relation is found between SDM and antibiotics prescribing in the group of patients aged 40-64 .’
+It remains unclear why no relation is found between shared decision making and antibiotics prescribing in the group of patients aged 40-64 .’

 Research using routine electronic health records and a questionnaire survey

 Nivel researchers used linked data from the Nivel Primary Care Database and the Dutch Health Care Consumer Panel.
 Out of 15 general practices that participate in the Nivel Primary Care Database, approximately 2.700 members of the Dutch Health Care Consumer Panel were requested to fill out a questionnaire on shared decision making.
 Data from routine electronic health records of all patients of the 15 practices with acute cough, acute rhinosinusitis and urinary tract infection, were used to assess information about antibiotics prescribing.

 This research project relates to Nivel's research program Pharmaceutical Care (lead by prof. Liset van Dijk, PhD).